melinteflxrin/AI-Plays-2048/README.md

 - [Description](#description)

 ## Description
-This project implements an AI agent that learns to play the game 2048 using N-tuple networks and temporal-difference learning, inspired by **published research**.
+This project implements an AI agent that learns to play the game 2048 using N-tuple networks and temporal difference learning, inspired by **published research**.